 As a result of our official complaint, two investigations were launched—an independent investigation of the uniformed officers by the Office of the Independent Police Review Director (OIPRD) and an internal OPP investigation of the civilian 911 operators.
 Not satisfied with an internal investigation of Ontario’s emergency response system (the full results of which were not shared with us), our family lobbied for an inquest, which we finally received (in conjunction with another case) on appeal to the Chief Coroner in February 2017.
 (The inquest is scheduled to take place in October 2018.)

 As a result of the OIPRD investigation, the OPP charged two constables under the Police Services Act.
 My sisters and my niece and I attended the hearings, which were drawn out over nearly a year.
 One constable was found guilty of two counts of neglect of duty.
 This decision was the subject of several media articles, which presented the case as though all the responsibility for Kathryn’s death rests upon the shoulders of this one OPP constable.
 This is so far from the truth that we want to set the record straight.

-I’m telling Kate’s story in serialized installments on this website (you can find them here).
-It’s the story of the search for justice for Kate and for changes to the 911 system, and much more.
+I’m telling Kathryn’s story in serialized installments on this website (you can find them here).
+It’s the story of the search for justice for Kathryn and for changes to the 911 system, and much more.
 My intention is to present her story in its larger context and in a compassionate, forgiving light that I hope might also help others who feel they have been wronged and are seeking justice and inner peace.
 I’m calling it: Beyond Blame: Kate’s Story